webis-de/SIGIR-17/README.md

-## Gord Lueck Speller
+## Query Spelling Evaluation Framework

+An extendable framework for evaluation of query spelling methods based
+on <code> EF1 </code> and <code> Precision@1 </code> measures as used in the _Microsoft Speller Challenge_ in 2011.

-A reimplementation of the spelling algorithm presented by _Gord Lueck_ in his paper
+Additionally the reimplementation of the spelling algorithm presented by _Gord Lueck_ in his paper
-_"A Data-Driven Approach for Correction Search Queries"_ as entry to the
+_"A Data-Driven Approach for Correction Search Queries"_ (also an entry to the speller contest)
-_Microsoft Speller Challenge_ in 2011.
+is contained in this framework.
 ### Installation
 1. Install [_Multimap_](http://multimap.io/) as described [here](http://multimap.io/installation-linux/)
  Make sure you've installed the shared jni library as well